grvdshwl/Notes/Clean Code/Best Practices -React.md

  ## Tips
- 1. Make sure to pass a function in setState if you are using the current state to modify next State to access the latest state value.
+ 1. Make sure to pass a function in setState if you are using the current state to modify next State to access the latest state value and also always use const to desructure useState hook.

       ```
       const [count,setCount] = useState(0);